email me

 Treaty 13 territory

-Zackery has self-published several photobooks and photo-based books, including Pamphlet, a submission-based zine showcasing photographs and text he sequenced together as editor & publisher in order to explore the potential for proximity between each medium to open new meanings and experiences.
+Hobler has self-published several books and photo-based books, including Pamphlet, a submission-based zine showcasing photographs and text he sequenced together as editor & publisher in order to explore the potential for proximity between each medium to open new meanings and experiences.

-In 2023, Zackery was part of the Long Term Photobook Program by Penumbra Foundation & Image Threads Collective.
+In 2019 and 2020, he was a finalist for the National Gallery of Canada’s New Generation Photography Award.
+In 2023, he was part of the Long Term Photobook Program by Penumbra Foundation & Image Threads Collective.

 In 2023 and 2019, he had solo exhibitions at the Czong Institute for Contemporary Art in South Korea, and Gallery 44 in Toronto, respectively.